valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

 * **Business logic for fieldtype/datatype/searchtype combinations**

-  The "Match" field is hidden and is only shown for fields of data type text.
-Any other field uses "Exact".
+  On the case-management page the "Match" field is hidden and is only shown for fields of data type text, any other field uses "Exact".
-  The range option is not available for fields of data type "Yes / no".
+  The range option is not available for fields of data type "Yes / no" in case-management.
-  If a number field has the value '0', the search form can be submitted.
+  If a number field has the value '0', the search form can be submitted in the cases page.

 ## Bugfixes